-Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist primarily of cash and cash equivalents, our Credit Facility and trade accounts receivable.
+Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist primarily of cash and cash equivalents and trade accounts receivable.

 The Company maintains cash and cash equivalents at various institutions and performs periodic evaluations of the relative credit standings of these financial institutions to ensure their credit worthiness.
-In addition, the Credit Agreement is structured across three above investment grade banks.
-The Company has the ability to draw amongst the three banks which limits the concentration of credit risk of one institution.